amueedk/AcademicRecordsProfiler/README.md

 # Academic Records Profiler

 ## Overview
 **Academic Records Profiler** is a **C++ console-based application** that processes, organizes, and analyzes academic records of students from multiple campuses.
-The project profiles student registration details and generates summarized reports.
+The project profiles student and course details and generates summarized reports.

 Originally, `main.cpp` was created as part of my **Object-Oriented Programming (OOP) project**, focusing on academic record processing.
 Later, I integrated a **Qt-based GUI (`app.cpp` and `app.py`)** to enhance usability and interaction.